dice-group/IndEL/README.md

 |Specific Domain |2453          |1930 		|523         |

+## How to use
+We have integrated IndEL into [the GERBIL framework](https://gerbil.aksw.org/gerbil/).
+This integration facilitates the evaluation of both multilingual and Indonesian-specific entity linking systems using IndEL.

+## Further Development Plan
+During the creation of IndEL, we identified that a significant number of entities are missing in the Indonesian Wikidata.
+This observation highlights the limited range of entries in Indonesian Wikidata, particularly in comparison with its counterparts in other languages.
+To address this, our improvement plan includes expanding the linkage of entities in IndEL to other Knowledge Bases, such as DBpedia and YAGO.
+Additionally, in terms of domain-specific content, our plan is to broaden the scope of the dataset to encompass the complete Indonesian translation of the Quran, extending from the currently included 8 chapters to all 114 chapters.

 ## Contact
 If you have any questions or feedbacks, feel free to contact us at ria.hari.gusmita@uni-paderborn.de or ria.gusmita@uinjkt.ac.id